Parsa2820/parsa2820.github.io/about.md

 If you are interested in my background, you can see my up-to-date CV on [Overleaf](https://www.overleaf.com/read/hsmhfcdxktbh).

-As a computer scientist, I always enjoy studying theoretical computer science, but I find myself more mighty in the practical aspects.
-I admire open-source mindset.
-So I prefer to use open-source alternatives, and open-source my projects whenever possible.
+As a computer scientist, I have always enjoyed studying theoretical computer science, but I find myself more mighty in the practical aspects.
+I admire the open-source mindset.
+I prefer to use open-source alternatives and open-source my projects whenever possible.
 My ultimate professional goal is to create something of value and better the future of mankind.

 ## On-Going Research Projects